-What did we learn in the process of finding a less boring vanilla cupcake?
+What did I learn in the process of finding a less boring vanilla cupcake?

-We recommend that you try the two recipes and decide for yourself.
+We recommend that you try this recipe and decide for yourself.

 Alternatively, stick with the vanilla and go a bit crazy with your icing flavor, color or decorations.
 Let the kids loose with the sprinkles.
 As we've said before, cooking should be creative and fun.
 This is a perfect recipe to make your own.

 ➽ Did you make this recipe?
 I love to see what's going in your kitchen.
 Show me what you're cooking. 🍳 Tag me @foodologygeek on your favorite social channel!
 Facebook, Instagram & Pinterest.
 If you loved ❤︎ this recipe, please leave a 5 ★ review and a comment!

 - Preheat the over to 350 degrees.

 - In a small bowl, combine sugar and seeds from the vanilla bean.